Photographing

 Your reason for photographing birds may determine your

 style, and the kind of equipment you use.
-If you are just
+If you are

-for high quality prints.
+you need for high quality prints.

 My